celestino/components/README.md

-##Welcome to BrickOO
+##BrickOO
 BrickOO is a PHP framework which focus on module based applications and has been developed in strict mode and with focus on coming PHP requirements.

 ###Requirements
-PHP 5.3 or any later version required, the current stable is recommended.
+PHP 5.3.x / 5.4 or any later version required.

 Maybe some of the framework libraries require PHP libraries not installed on your machine or PHP configuration need to be done to enable the full functionality.